-But asking open ended questions and listening deeply has a way of opening hearts and helping people discover more about themselves as they speak.
-Why not
+Asking open ended questions and listening deeply has a way of opening hearts and helping people discover more about themselves as they speak.

 - What does Thanksgiving mean to you?
-Is that any different this year?
+Is that any different for you this year?

 - Do you think gratitude is important?
 Why?